St. Mary's College of Baliuag: History

 Beginning School Year 2001-2002, Sr. Ma.
 Marissa Viri took over as the school’s Directress.
 In October of the same year, the High School Department was granted accredited status by PAASCU.
-In March of 2002, the school applied for tertiary level programs and was renamed St. Mary’s College of Baliuag with Sr. Ma.
+In March 2002, the school applied for tertiary level programs and was renamed St. Mary’s College of Baliuag with Sr. Ma.
 Marissa Viri as its first President.

 The first batch of college students were admitted in Academic Year 2002-2003.
 The following courses were offered: Bachelor of Science in Information Technology, Bachelor of Science in Business Administration, Bachelor of Secondary Education, and Bachelor in Elementary Education.

 In School Year 2003-2004, the College Department added two more courses: Bachelor of Science in Nursing and Bachelor of Science in Hotel and Restaurant Management.
 This same year, the CISCO Program was offered to Bachelor of Science in Information Technology (BSIT) students as well as to the 3rd year High School students.
 The Grade School Department also started offering nursery classes for three-year old kids.
 In September 2003, the Grade School Department had its first PAASCU re-visit and was granted Five-Year Accredited Status.

 The following school year, 2004-2005 the High School Department was revisited and was also granted a Five-Year Accredited Status.

 The first Capping and Candle-lighting Ceremony of the Nursing Program was held on June 7, 2005 and the first graduation of the College Department was held on March 19, 2006.

 In 2007, the college started offering short–term technical and vocational courses.
 Students of the Bachelor of Science in Hotel and Restaurant Management (BSHRM) program were also sent to On-the-Job training to Singapore.

 In June 2008, Sr. Ma.
 Marisa Rebosura was appointed the second President of SMCB.
 In September 2008, SMCB partnered with Gawad Kalinga (GK) and became the GK Builder’s Institute in Bulacan.
 The following year, the first ever GK village was established in Piel, Baliuag and the school was given a block of thirty housing units called St. Mary’s Village.

 On February 24–25, 2009, the Grade School Department underwent its PAASCU Revisit and was granted Level II re- accredited status.
 With Mrs. Ma.
 Clara Sepacio as the new Principal, the High School Department underwent its revisit on August 26–27, 2010 and was also granted Level II Re-accredited status.

 With the theme “Rekindling the Spirit,” SMCB celebrated its 100 years in 2012.
 The celebration highlighted the school’s looking back with pride and deep gratitude to the Foundress of the RVM Congregation, the Venerable Mother Ignacia Del Espiritu Santo.
 She, who started to rekindle the fire of FAITH, EXCELLENCE and SERVICE, among the first group of beatas who in turn had perpetrated and caused the blaze to spread until our present time.